CODE OF BUSINESS CONDUCT AND ETHICS

 Failure to comply with the standards outlined in this Code will result in disciplinary action including, but not limited to, reprimands, warnings, probation, suspension without pay, demotions, reductions in salary, termination, and restitution.
 Certain violations of this Code may require the Company to refer the matter to the appropriate governmental or regulatory authorities for investigation or prosecution.
 Moreover, any manager who directs or approves of any conduct in violation of this Code, or who has knowledge of such conduct and does not immediately report it, will also be subject to disciplinary action, up to and including termination.

-banking laws, antitrust laws, environmental laws, or any other federal, state, or foreign law, rule, or regulation, to the appropriate regulatory authority.
+While it is the Company's desire to address matters internally, nothing in this Code prohibits you from reporting any illegal activity, including any violation of the securities laws, banking laws, antitrust laws, environmental laws, or any other federal, state, or foreign law, rule, or regulation, to the appropriate regulatory authority.
 Directors, officers, and employees shall not terminate, demote, suspend, threaten, harass, or in any other manner discriminate or retaliate against an employee because he or she reports any such violation.
 However, if the report was made with knowledge that it was false, the Company may take appropriate disciplinary action up to and including termination.
 This Code should not be construed to prohibit you from engaging in concerted activity or any discussions or communications protected by the rules and regulations of the National Labor Relations Board, from making disclosures permitted by the Defend Trade Secrets Act or from testifying, participating or otherwise assisting in any state or federal administrative, judicial, or legislative proceeding or investigation.

 XVIII.
 Administration, Implementation, Dissemination, and Amendment